noamraph/nix-pills/pills/02-install-on-your-running.md

     initialising Nix database...

 Yes, Nix also has a database.
-It\'s stored under `/nix/var/nix/db`.
+It's stored under `/nix/var/nix/db`.
 It is a sqlite database that keeps track of the dependencies between derivations.

-The schema is very simple: there\'s a table of valid paths, mapping from an auto increment integer to a store path.
+The schema is very simple: there's a table of valid paths, mapping from an auto increment integer to a store path.

-Then there\'s a dependency relation from path to paths upon which they depend.
+Then there's a dependency relation from path to paths upon which they depend.

 You can inspect the database by installing sqlite